 I felt fast during training, but when races came I was going much slower than what I was training for.
 That is if by that point I haven’t caught a cold.

 Turned out, I may not have done everything right.
-I started to read about it and talk to specialists and found out that the problem was wrong training intensity.
+I started to read about it and talk to specialists and found out that the problem was wrong training intensity and inconsistent recovery.
 If you feel you may have the same problem, read on to see what I’ve learned.

 Physiology of training intensity